 Structure of the Programme

 A number of research weeks are run per year.
-Students come to Rhodes University for these weeks (usually three per year) and participate in a range of activities designed to support their own research process.
+Students come to Rhodes University for these 'Doc Weeks' (usually three per year) and participate in a range of activities designed to support their own research process.
 The structure and content of the research weeks is negotiated by the candidates and can include guest seminars on particular topics of interest, discussions around key texts, skills workshops, meetings with supervisors and presentations in which candidates report on progress and benefit from feedback from other students and supervisors.

 All candidates are also expected to complete the one week research methodology course offered by the Faculty of Education in their first year of study.
 This intensive course exposes students to the expectations of this level of study and to the range of methodological choices available for such study.
 The course is focused on supporting proposal development.
 The course is run a number of times a year and students can select which dates will suit them.